-Butte County Office of Education shall provide transportation for a homeless student to and from his/her school of origin when the student is residing within the county and the parent/guardian, or the school liaison in the case of an unaccompanied youth, requests that such transportation be provided.
-If the student moves outside of county boundaries, but continues to attend his/her school of origin, the County Superintendent or designee shall consult with the Superintendent of the district in which the student is now residing to agree upon a method to apportion the responsibility and costs of the transportation.
+Butte County Office of Education shall provide transportation for a student experiencing homelessness to and from their school of origin when the student is residing within the county and the parent/guardian, or the Butte County Office of Education liaison in the case of an unaccompanied youth, requests that such transportation be provided.
+If the student moves outside of county boundaries, but continues to attend their school of origin, the County Superintendent or designee shall consult with the County Superintendent of the district in which the student is now residing to agree upon a method to apportion the responsibility and costs of the transportation.